rroos64/youtube_transcribe_mcp_server/README.md

 ## Notes and behavior details

-- The server is stateless over HTTP, and file outputs are scoped to `/data/<session_id>` with TTL-based expiry.
+- The server is stateless over HTTP, and file outputs are scoped to `/data/<session_id>` with TTL-based expiry and a session manifest.
 - Subtitle language defaults to English (`en.*`).
 Adjust with `YTDLP_SUB_LANG`.
 - The server prefers `.en.vtt` outputs when multiple subtitle files exist.
 - `youtube_transcribe_auto` chooses text vs file output based on UTF-8 byte size, returning `kind: "text"` or `kind: "file"`.
 - `youtube_transcribe_auto` performs a metadata call (`youtube_get_duration`) before downloading subtitles.
 - `session_id` must be 1-64 characters of letters, numbers, `-`, or `_`.
+- Pinned items are exempt from TTL cleanup.
 - `read_file_chunk` decodes bytes using UTF-8 with replacement for invalid sequences.

 ## Repository layout